Special Income Circumstances

 - Medical/Dental Expense (expenses paid and not covered by insurance)

 Before you may request consideration for special circumstances, please speak with your Financial Aid Counselor.
-When evaluating your eligibility we will give full consideration to the information provided, however, it is not guaranteed that the changes to income will result in a change of Financial Aid eligibility.
+When evaluating your eligibility we will give full consideration to the information provided, however, it is not guaranteed that adjustments to your information will result in a change of Financial Aid eligibility.